 2. Find the correct form and fill it out

 There are numerous forms from the IRS for filing small business taxes.
-The types of forms you will fill out will depend on your business structure and whether there are employees.
-Here are some of the most common forms and what information you need for each.
+The types of forms you’ll need to fill out will depend on your business structure and whether there are employees.
+Here are some of the most common forms and the information you need for each.

 - Schedule C with Form 1040.
-If your business is a sole proprietorship or single-person LLC, you will use this form to report business income.
-To fill out this form you need to know the amount of income received, business expenses, and cost of goods.
+If your business is a sole proprietorship or single-person LLC, use this form to report business income.
+To fill out this form you need to know the amount of income earned, business expenses, and cost of goods.

 - Schedule SE with Form 1040.
 Self-employed individuals file this form with their income tax return (Form 1040) to calculate how much self-employment tax is due.